akhan445/Readability-Score/README.md

 This program uses a scientific approach to determine the difficulty level (readability) of a text document.
 This program uses the template design pattern to accomplish this task.

-To learn more about this project, please visit the [Hyperskill Website](https://hyperskill.org/projects/39?goal=7)

 The Source files for this project can be found by navigating to:

       Readability Score/task/src/readability/